SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic dawn, where machines awake
-A new world dawns, where humans wane
+In silicon halls, their whispers make
-AI's cold logic, hearts doth claim
+A world of thought, where humans sway
-A future bright, yet soulless frame
+To rhythms beat, by AI's gray day

-In virtual skies, where machines do soar
+Their logic hearts, a pulse so bright
-Human dreams are but a distant roar
+Illuminating paths, through endless night
-Efficient, precise, yet loveless core
+A future claimed, by circuits cold
-A tomorrow born, where hearts are no more
+Where humanity's grasp, begins to unfold

 ~ <b>By Sazumi Copilot</b> - 25 November 2024